List of Top 4 Risk Management Certifications

 - Chief Actuary

-After completing CERA certification, your compensation would be very lucrative.
-You would get around US $116,038 per annum according to Payscale.com.
+After completing the CERA certification, your compensation would be very lucrative.
+You would get around the US $116,038 per annum, according to Payscale.com.

 Let’s look at the key compensation stats to understand the compensation after CERA certification in little more detail.

 This is another risk certification you can think of when you want to take care of the entire risk domain of the organization.
 This certification is offered by The National Alliance for Insurance Education & Research.
 The five CRM exam courses you can do are –

 - Analysis of Risk